Second OWI in Iowa

-If you are charged with committing a second OWI offense, then a conviction results in a charge for an aggravated misdemeanor.
+If you are charged with committing a second OWI offense, then a conviction results in a conviction for an aggravated misdemeanor.
 In order to enhance the classification to the more serious version for a second OWI, the prior conviction or related charge must have occurred within the last 12 years from the date of the new offense.
 Any OWI conviction or deferred judgment during that time period counts.
 Even convictions that occurred outside of the State of Iowa count.

 The penalties for a second OWI also vary slightly depending on whether the case involves a chemical test of the breath, blood or urine, or a refusal to submit to the test.
-Other consequences of a second or subsequent OWI arrest in Des Moines, Iowa, includes the fact that an officer can immediately impound the driver’s vehicle.
-A second conviction for OWI can result in at the seizure and forfeiture of the vehicle.
+Other consequences of a second or subsequent OWI arrest in Iowa includes the fact that an officer can immediately impound the driver’s vehicle.
+A second conviction for OWI can result in the seizure and forfeiture of the vehicle.

 Second OWI Attorney in Iowa

-If you were charged with OWI and you have a prior conviction for OWI, DUI, or DWI, then contact an experienced criminal defense attorney at McCarthy & Hamrock, P.C..
-With offices in West Des Moines, Iowa, our OUI lawyers fight to protect our clients against these serious charges.
-Call us a (515) 279-9700 to discuss your case.
+If you were charged with OWI and you have a prior conviction for OWI, DUI, or DWI in any state, then contact an experienced criminal defense attorney at McCarthy & Hamrock, P.C.
+With offices in West Des Moines, Iowa, our OWI lawyers fight to protect our clients against these serious charges.
+Call us at (515) 279-9700 to discuss your case.

 Second OWI Information Center